 Create a welcoming contrast with a paver brick sidewalk that intertwines through your herb garden and separate plants with stones or decorative rock borders.

-When choosing a garden style, consider that if you enjoy flower gardens and container plants, you'll likely want to show off your green thumb with hearty vegetables too.
+When choosing a garden style, consider that if you enjoy flower gardens and container plants, you’ll likely want to show off your green thumb with hearty vegetables too.
 A vegetable garden is a great way to have a year-round hobby that will produce enough harvest to help feed your family in an organic manner.
 Start in later winter with planning a vegetable garden.
 Select your seeds and start sowing them early indoors.
-Get a good compost pile going outside so you will have good organic matter to add into the soil base.
+Get a good compost pile going outside so you will have a good organic matter to add to the soil base.
 Dig up your garden in the spring and work on generating the soil into a tillable, working material that will be easy for planting, but that resists drought.
 Avoid sandy soil in which the nutrients and water will wash away, try to achieve bulky, light soil that is dark and nutrient-rich to plant your seedlings and plants.

 If part of your dream backyard consists of a water element, try incorporating a small decorative pond or waterfall to your patio area, like this amazing water fountain piano.
 This is a great way to add a water feature to your yard without having to spend a lot of money on a new inground pool.
 Water elements can become a garden of their own as you can add bog plants, colorful annuals, and stones around the pond or waterfall area.